 Despite competing for the title of "The Number 1 Language in Data Science", R and Python are indeed very different, and that difference starts in their approach.

 R stands out for statistical learning, providing a vast number of functionalities for data analysis.
 It is an incredible complete language to handle advanced analytics in Data Science and in other fields (e.g., biology, management, and physics).
 Plus, R users do not require computer programming skills, making it a more accessible language for researchers and scientists.
-Another great advantage of using R is that it excels at data visualization.
+Another great advantage of using R is that it excels at data visualisation.

 Comparatively, Python's approach to Data Science is more concerned with production and deployment.
 This language is primarily used for data analysis within web applications.
 Moreover, Python is the most suitable language for machine learning, and it is an excellent option for Data Science pipelines.